Stomach and Oesophageal Cancers

 - Let your doctor or nurse know if you’re in pain so they can adjust your medicines to make you as comfortable as possible.
 Do not wait until the pain is severe.

 - You may have a dressing over the wound.
-Your doctor or nurse will talk to you about how to keep the wound clean when you go home, to prevent it becoming infected.
+The doctor or nurse will talk to you about how to keep the wound clean and free from infection when you go home.

-- After surgery, a feeding tube is sometimes placed into the small bowel through a cut in the abdomen.
-Specially prepared feeding formula is given through this tube while the join between the oesophagus and small bowel heals.
+- A feeding tube may be put into the small bowel through a cut in the abdomen.
+Special feeding formula is given through this tube while the join between the oesophagus and small bowel heals.
 The tube is usually removed after 3–4 weeks.

 - You will have to wear compression stockings for a couple of weeks to help the blood in your legs circulate and reduce the risk of developing blood clots.

-- You will most likely need to avoid driving for a few weeks after the surgery and avoid heavy lifting.
+- Check whether you need to avoid driving and heavy lifting for a few weeks after the surgery.

-- A physiotherapist will teach you breathing or coughing exercises to help keep your lungs clear.
-This will reduce your risk of getting a chest infection.
+- A physiotherapist will teach you breathing or coughing exercises to help keep your lungs clear and reduce the risk of a chest infection.

-Most people receive a combination of drugs in repeating cycles spread over several months.
-There may be a rest period of 2–3 weeks between each cycle of chemotherapy.
+Most people have a combination of chemotherapy drugs over several treatment sessions, with rest periods of 2–3 weeks in-between.
+Together, the session and rest period are called a cycle.
 Your doctor will talk to you about how long your treatment will last.